farcasterxyz/contracts/docs/docs.md

 An `operator` role can credit storage to fids without the payment of rent.
 This is used for the initial migration to assign storage to existing users, so that their messages aren't auto-expired from Hubs.

 A `treasurer` role can move funds from the contract to a pre-defined `vault` address, but cannot change this destination.
 Only the `owner` may change the vault address to a new destination.
-The `treasurer` may also refresh the oracle price and set the storage unit price in USD.
+The `treasurer` may also refresh the oracle price.

 An `owner` role can modify many parameters including the total supply of storage units, the price of rent, the duration for which exchange prices are valid and the deprecation timestamp.